 In March 2022, the Living with COVID strategy was introduced which removed the majority of pillar 2 testing (widespread drive/walk through testing and testing at home).
 Pillar 1 testing continued, with a focus on high risk settings, and staff working with patients who are at high risk from severe outcomes in NHS and hospice settings.
-There were 153 cases in Havering of COVID-19 throughout October, compared to 163 cases in September.
-The positivity rate (the percentage of people who have COVID-19) increased in September and the start of October to 24.6% before decreasing to 13%.
-More information can be found on GOV.UK
+Nationally there were 33,766 cases of COVID-19 throughout December, compared to 18,699 cases in November.
+The rate of cases per 100,000 people (in the rolling 7-day period) has increased from around 7.5 per 100,000 at the start of December to around 14.9% by the end of December.
+More information can be found from UKHSA (UK Health Security Agency) at GOV.UK

-Weekly number of pillar 1 COVID-19 cases and the positivity rate in Havering 1 January to 30 October 2023
+Daily rate of pillar 1 COVID-19 cases in England 1 January 2023 to 24 January 2024